itpp-labs/misc-addons/res_partner_skype/doc/index.rst

 Usage
 =====

  *Open res partner form view.
+As example: [CRM/sales/customers/some_customer] *Click on Edit button, populate Skype field and save changes.
-As example: [CMS/sales/customers/some_customer] *Click on skype address located under email address to open chat window.
+ *On form view click on skype address to open chat window.